SLiMann/slimann.github.io/_posts/2020-07-11-vRSLCM-API-Authentication.md

 ---
 # vRSLCM API Authentication

-To begin working with vRSLCM to gather details leveraging the api, like the list of environments, we first need to figure out how to authenticate.
+To begin working with vRealize Suite Lifecycle Manager (vRSLCM) to leverage the api, we first need to to authenticate.

 Many VMware KBs advise the following for creating the `<token>` The Base64 encoded value of 'username:password'.
 In this example we use the default username 'admin@local', and password.